joeynguyen/deno-youtube-channel/README.md

-# deno_youtube_channel
+# Deno Youtube Channel

-This repo contains apps/tools built in the videos on Deno's official YouTube channel
+This repo contains apps/tools built in the videos on Deno's official YouTube channel.